Am I certain to lose my teeth in old age?

 What kind of problem should I expect to have with my gums?

 Gum problems are induced by a build-up of bacteria called ’plaque’, which forms constantly on your teeth surface and gum.
 It is necessary to remove this plaque to avoid gum inﬂammation.
-If the plaque is not removed the over time it will affect the bone under the gums.
-This bone supports the tooth roots when root affected your teeth may gradually become loose.
+If the plaque is not removed the overtime it will affect the bone under the gums.
+This bone supports the tooth roots when the root is affected your teeth may gradually become loose.

 How do I know if I have gum disease?